Skip to main content

 MEDIUM PREVALENCE

-Gluten is found in many traditional Finnish foods, including rye bread and Karelian pies.
-Celiac disease and gluten sensitivity are recognized, and gluten-free alternatives are increasingly available.
+Plenty of traditional Finnish foods contain gluten, rye bread and Karelian pies among them.
+Celiac disease and gluten sensitivity are well understood here, and gluten-free alternatives keep getting easier to find.

 COMMONLY FOUND IN: